 > Personal gifts

 We are fortunate to be supported by some great camp staff who aim to make your stay as comfortable and stress free as possible.
-Breakfast and lunch are a ‘help yourself’ set up with a huge choice of food.
-Help yourself to muffins, cereals, fruit, sandwiches, energy bars and much more.
+Three meals per day are provided.
 You definitely won’t go hungry!
 In the evenings, everyone sits together for a warm, freshly prepared meal and then it’s time for a chat around the camp fire to revel in the day’s events.

 We cater for a number of specialised dietary requirements.
 Please just be sure to let us know before you arrive so that we can ensure there is a good variety of food for you.